zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/result-multi-result.md

 ---
 PermaID: 1000181
-Name: Result Multi Result
+Name: Multi-Result Result
 ---

-# Dapper - Result Multi-Result
+# Dapper - Multi-Result Result

 ## Description
 QueryMultiple method is an extension method which can be called from any object of type IDbConnection.
 It can execute multiple queries within the same command and map results.